-Map 3: Flood risk indentified on Former Master Brewer and Hillingdon Circus
+Map 2: Flood risk indentified on Former Master Brewer and Hillingdon Circus the site.

-Any proposal within this site should provide a site specific flood risk assessment covering the area which should utilise more detailed modelling to establish the exact level of flood risk to the site.
 Those areas defined as floodplain should be retained for public open space.
 The key risks to the site can be seen in Map 3.
 It is apparent there are a variety of risks to the site all of which should be considered.
 As the site is located near two Critical Drainage Areas it is important that the sites development contributes towards the reduction in flood risk and the management of future flood risk of the wider area.